DR. ELIAS SAYOUR NAMED INNOVATOR OF THE YEAR

 Sometimes the newest innovations emerge from a fortunate stroke of serendipity.
 The simplest observation leads to the development of a major and beneficial breakthrough in a field.

-Dr. Jenniffer Mulligan, a mucosal immunologist in the Department of Otolaryngology at the UF College of Medicine, and Dr. Carl Atkinson developed RADA16, a hydrogel made of amino acids to help better treat patients with chronic rhinosinusitis (CRS), an inflammatory condition affecting the sinuses and nasal passages.
+Dr. Jennifer Mulligan, a mucosal immunologist in the Department of Otolaryngology at the UF College of Medicine, and Dr. Carl Atkinson developed RADA16, a hydrogel made of amino acids to help better treat patients with chronic rhinosinusitis (CRS), an inflammatory condition affecting the sinuses and nasal passages.

 Patients with CRS experience symptoms, such as having a runny nose or cold, persistently for months, if not years.
 This often leads to a loss of sense of smell and a poor quality of life.
 Common treatments are steroids, which have long-term negative consequences.